 For the following fifty days of Easter, you are the centre and focus of our Sunday celebrations.
 Called a ‘neophyte’, new-born, we look with you at the mystery we have shared, and the sacraments which keep it alive and growing in us as a community week by week and year by year.

 Daunting?
 It is!
 But glorious too.
 As they say, how do you climb a mountain? – A step at a time.
 We all travel this road, and we still haven’t reached the end.
 But together each day’s small step builds on yesterday’s and whets our appetite for tomorrow’s.
 If you want to step this way, come along.
 Talk to one of the welcomers at the church door, or to a catholic friend, and ask them to take you over the first step, and point you to the next.

-Alternatively, email Father John using the form below:
+Alternatively, email Canon John using the form below: